Student-centric advice and objective recommendations

 You get to pick the subject

-This one is fairly self explanatory.
+This one is fairly self-explanatory.
 Although my high school didn’t offer AP U.S. Government and Politics, I decided to self-study for the exam due to an interest in the subject.
-A second, obvious benefit of this is that it’s much easier to study a subject for a subject that you’re naturally interested in.
+A second, obvious benefit of this is that it’s much easier to study a subject that you’re naturally interested in.